aymerick/aymerick.github.io/_posts/2015-10-07-influxdb-telegraf-grafana-raspberry-pi.md

 ---
 layout: post
 kind: post
-title: InfluxDB, Telegraf and Grafana on Raspberry Pi 2
+title: InfluxDB, Telegraf and Grafana on a Raspberry Pi 2
 tags:
 - raspberrypi
 ---